Does Algorithmic Uncertainty Sway Human Experts? Evidence from a Field Experiment in Selective College Admissions: Methods

 \subsection{Experiment Design}

-Studying algorithmic reliance in high-stakes decision settings poses an ethical challenge.
-Directly randomizing whether a decision-maker is presented with a higher versus a lower algorithmic score would require intentionally disadvantaging some individuals by exposing reviewers to systematically less favorable information, which is infeasible in consequential domains such as college admissions.
-This constraint has contributed to the prevalence of reliance studies in low-stakes or synthetic settings.

-We address this challenge by leveraging \emph{predictive multiplicity} \cite{black2022model}: the fact that multiple predictive models can achieve similar aggregate performance while producing different scores for the same individual.
+Our field experiment was conducted during the 2022 Regular Decision admissions cycle at a highly selective U.S.\ university with $n = 19{,}545$ applications, under a research protocol approved by an Institutional Review Board (IRB protocol number \#2001009365) and in close collaboration with senior admissions leadership at the participating institution.
+The design exploits \emph{predictive multiplicity}, the fact that multiple predictive models can achieve similar aggregate performance while producing different scores for the same individual \cite{black2022model, marx2020predictive}.
 Rather than manipulating the favorability or quality of algorithmic advice, our design exploits naturally occurring, model-contingent variation among equally plausible predictions.
-This approach generates exogenous variation in the algorithmic score observed by decision-makers without degrading model accuracy or explicitly disadvantaging any applicant.
+This generates exogenous variation in the algorithmic score observed by decision-makers without degrading model accuracy or assigning any applicant a score from a model known to be inferior.
+Figure~\ref{fig:dag} in Appendix~\ref{appendix:graph} illustrates the causal structure of the experimental design and highlights the specific edge under study.

-Our field experiment was conducted during the 2022 Regular Decision admissions cycle at a highly selective U.S.\ university with $n = 19{,}545$ applications.
-At the time of the experiment, the institution used algorithmic scores as a coarse, directional signal to help organize reviewer attention within a large and competitive applicant pool.
-The scores were explicitly framed as decision aids rather than determinative inputs, with final admissions decisions made exclusively by trained admissions professionals.